Simran-210803/STUDENT-RECORD-API/README.md

 PORT=5000
 MONGO_URI=mongodb://127.0.0.1:27017/studentDB

+---

 ## **How to Run the Project**

--Backend
+- Backend

 cd backend
 npm init -y (creates a package.json file) npm install npm run dev

--Frontend
+- Frontend

 cd frontend
 npm init -y (creates a package.json file) npm install npm run dev

+---

 ## ** Frontend Features**

--Simple and clean UI for adding, editing, and deleting students -Input fields: name, course, age, and city
+- Simple and clean UI for adding, editing, and deleting students
+- Input fields: name, course, age, and city
--Basic validation for name and course
+- Basic validation for name and course

+---

 ## **How It Works**

--User fills the student form (Name, Course, Age, City).
+1. User fills the student form (Name, Course, Age, City).
--The data is sent to the backend API (Express server).
+2. The data is sent to the backend API (Express server).
--The server validates inputs and saves the record to MongoDB using Mongoose.
+3. The server validates inputs and saves the record to MongoDB using Mongoose.
--All records are displayed dynamically on the frontend.
+4. All records are displayed dynamically on the frontend.
--Users can Edit, Delete, or Add new records in real-time.
+5. Users can Edit, Delete, or Add new records in real-time.

+---

 ## **Technologies Used**

--Node.js
--Express.js
+- Node.js
+- Express.js
--MongoDB + Mongoose
+- MongoDB + Mongoose
--React.js (Frontend)
+- React.js (Frontend)
--Postman (for API testing)
+- Postman (for API testing)

 ---

 ## **License**

 This project is licensed under the **MIT License** — you are free to use, modify, and distribute it with proper attribution.

+---

 ## **Author**